 In time for the 2020 PARC regional meetings, PARC’s Diversity, Equity & Inclusion Task Team is happy to announce the PARC Increasing Participation Award (PIPA), a new award to support qualified individuals to attend a PARC regional meeting.
 Support at meetings will include travel support up to $500 and mentorship before and during the meeting.

 Eligible individuals include anyone interested in amphibians and reptiles AND who identifies as a member of a traditionally underrepresented group in conservation.
 At this time, we can only accept applications for United States citizens.

-  Deadline for individuals applying for support to attend Southeast and Northwest PARC meetings is December 6, 2019.
+Deadline for individuals applying for support to attend the Southeast PARC meeting has been extended to January 7, 2020.
+The deadline for the Northwest PARC meeting is February 15, 2020.
 For more details and to apply, please visit tinyurl.com/PIPA2020.

 For questions, please email Neha Savant at firstname.lastname@example.org.

 PARC’s mission: Forging proactive partnerships that facilitate conservation of amphibians, reptiles, and the places they live.

 PARC’s Core Value of Inclusivity and Collaboration: PARC is a network that is open to people of all backgrounds, skills, and perspectives, thus providing a community of practice, which coordinates and cooperates toward mutual or complementary goals.

 National Diversity, Equity, & Inclusion Task Team mission: To improve cultural competency, increase inclusion, engage a wide audience and recruit & support members from a diversity of social and cultural characteristics including, but not limited to, race, skin color, ethnic heritage, class, religion, geography, gender identity, sexual orientation, mental/physical ability, age and more.